osedoe/CodeWarsChallenges/src/_TV-Remote/readme.md

 ## Introduction

 My TV remote control has arrow buttons and an `OK` button.
-I can use these to move a "cursor" on a logical screen keyboard to type woords.
+I can use these to move a "cursor" on a logical screen keyboard to type words.

 The screen "keyboard" layout looks like this: